js216/stm32mp135_test_board/baremetal/ddr_test/README.md

 ### Getting started

-1. To compile the program, run Make from this directory:
+To compile the program, run Make from this directory:

     $ cd ddr_test
     $ make

-2. To download the program to the board, run
+To download the program to the board via UART, set BOOT pins to `000` and run

-       $ make install
+    $ make install PORT=COM20.

+To use JTAG instead, set boot pins to `100` and use the provided GDB script to run the code:

+   # arm-none-eabi-gdb -q -x load.gdb

-3. Monitor the UART for messages about the status of the memory test.
+Monitor the UART for messages about the status of the memory test.

 ### Author